grafana/grizzly/README.md

-# Grizzy: A Grafana Dashboard Manager
+# Grizzly: A Grafana Dashboard Manager

 A utility for managing Jsonnet dashboards - uses the Grafana REST API.